 Skin lesions can occur on any part of the body, they may be small, large, singular or multiple.
-Hair loss or thinning are also common when skin lesions are present.
+Hair loss or thinning is also common when skin lesions are present.

 There are many, many causes of skin lesions in cats, common causes include:

-Feline acne – Characterised by the presence of comedones (blackheads) on the chin, itching, inflammation and lesions may occur due to itching and rubbing of the affected area.
+Characterised by the presence of comedones (blackheads) on the chin, itching, inflammation, and lesions may occur due to itching and rubbing of the affected area.

-Folliculitis – Infection or inflammation of the hair follicle characterised by redness, inflammation and lesions of the affected area.
+Infection or inflammation of the hair follicle characterised by redness, inflammation, and lesions of the affected area.

-Miliary dermatitis – A disease complex characterised by the presence of a crusty rash around the head, neck and back.
-There are many causes of this including flea allergies, infections, hormonal disorders, diet, mites and mange.
+A disease complex characterised by the presence of a crusty rash around the head, neck, and back.
+There are many causes of this including flea allergies, infections, hormonal disorders, diet, mites, and mange.

-Bubonic plague – A zoonotic infection (transmissible from cats to humans) caused by the bacteria Yersinia Pestis, bubonic plague is one form of the “plague” which affects the lymph nodes.
-These become swollen and eventually abscessed, loss of appetite, depression, lethargy and fever are also symptoms.
+A zoonotic infection (transmissible from cats to humans) caused by the bacteria Yersinia Pestis, bubonic plague is one form of the “plague” which affects the lymph nodes.
+These become swollen and eventually abscessed, loss of appetite, depression, lethargy, and fever are also symptoms.
 Thankfully the bubonic plague is relatively rare these days.

 Antiparasitic products such as flea collars and topical flea treatments can cause irritation and open wounds to develop on the area.